|

 Well, I hope you and your students enjoy this activity.
 Remember, my

-Changes in States of Matter Demonstration is available in my TpT store and comes with full directions, student sheets with plenty of thought-provoking questions, and an answer key.
-If you want more materials for your changes in states of matter unit, check out my
+Changes in States of Matter Demonstration is available in my TPT store and comes with full directions, student sheets with plenty of thought-provoking questions, and an answer key.

 As a science teacher, you might be interested in my email list.